taking a nap outside a gurudwara in Delhi

 The Rama Yantra instrument at Jantar Mantar was used to measure the positions of stars and planets

 Jantar Mantar literally means “instruments for measuring the harmony of the heavens.”
 They are a group of 13 architectural astronomy instruments built in 1724 that were incredibly accurate.
 Now the fine calibrated markings on the instruments are severely eroded and in need of restoration.
-This particular jantar mantar is one of four built in India by the Maharaja Jai Singh II.
+This particular jantar mantar is one of five built in India by the Maharaja Jai Singh II (today, four remain).
 The largest one is located in Jaipur.

 You can walk there from Agrasen ki Baoli, it’s straight across Tolstoy Road (about 15 minutes), or take an auto-rickshaw.